giovannidotgen/Giovannis-Potpourri/README.md

 ## Disclaimer

-This is a port of Sonic The Hedgehog (1991) to Sonic Clean Engine (S.C.E.), our heavily modified and improved Sonic 3 & Knuckles engine, which we have been using for a long time for our MD projects (such as Hellfire Saga and Sonic 3 & Knuckles: Epilogue).
+This is a port of Sonic The Hedgehog (1991) to [Sonic Clean Engine (S.C.E.)
+Extended version](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-Extended-), our heavily modified and improved Sonic 3 & Knuckles engine, which we have been using for a long time for our MD projects (such as Hellfire Saga and Sonic 3 & Knuckles: Epilogue).

 Free use.
 You use it at your own risk.
 All code is provided “as is”.

-This source code uses software from other authors.
+Sonic Clean Engine (S.C.E.) uses software from other authors.
 Check their licenses before using it.
 You assume any and all responsibility for using this content responsibly.
 I claims no responsibility or warranty.
 Commercial usage is expressly prohibited.

-You can use this source code as a base for your projects, or just as an example for optimizations of your source code.

 ## Screenshots